11 gifts for the outdoor enthusiasts in your life

 It’s officially ski and snowboard season, and Smith’s latest innovation in protective eyewear is built using Bellus 3D technology to create a completely custom fit.
 Smith’s app allows users to scan their face to map its contours and features, and the goggles are then 3D-printed and shipped within 14 days.
 To make gifting easy, you can buy the goggles online and send the recipient a scan code, allowing them to scan their face and choose from the four visor colors and two band colors for their customized goggles.

-Quechua MH500, 3.5L nonstick stainless-steel 4-person cook set
+Quechua MH500 3.5L nonstick stainless-steel 4-person cook set

 One of the hardest parts of preparing to camp is balancing what you need with what is easily packable, particularly when it comes to cookware.
 Enter sports retailer Decathlon’s house brand, Quechua, and its four-person cook set, which includes a saucepan, frying pan, and four dining sets (plates, cups, and cutlery)—all designed to stack together for easy packing.
 There’s also a two-person set.